RevolutionPi/kernelbakery/README.md

 runs on all Revolution Pi devices with the exception of the first Core devices (based on first generation of Raspberry Pi Compute Module).

-**Please note that a 64-bit kernel is not yet officially supported by KUNBUS.**

 ### Build 32-bit kernel (v6 / v7 / v7l)

 ```